SAMBITSARGAM/algorand-voting/README.md

 * Pyteal as Backend

 ## Inspiration
-We wanted to build a **Decentralized Voting System using Blockchain** .After read the hackathon readme file we wanted to made a vue app on the algo-testnet .
+I  wanted to build a **Decentralized Voting System using Blockchain** .After read the hackathon readme file we wanted to made a vue app on the algo-testnet .
 In their People can Vote their Favourite team . we are making this voting app of the state cricket teams.
  **Using blockchain, voting process can be made more secure, transparent, immutable, and reliable

 ## Advantages